Sethian

 - 60 % positive mentions

 The music in the game is widely praised for its brilliance and atmospheric quality, featuring a soft, spacey ambient soundtrack that enhances the overall experience.
-Many players feel that the soundtrack alone makes the game worth playing, as it complements the themes of language and meaning effectively.
+Many players feel that the soundtrack is compelling enough to warrant playing the game solely for the music, complementing its focus on language and meaning.

 “The soundtrack is absolutely brilliant and it might be worth playing just to listen to it.”